LCAV/dsp-labs/docs/filter-design/README.md

 filter used earlier.
 After all, no DSP module is complete without a section on filter design!

-As before, text contained in highlighed boxes, as shown below, are task for **you**!
+As before, text contained in highlighted boxes are tasks for **you**!
 {% hint style="info" %}
 TASK: This is a task for you!
 {% endhint %}